ocadotechnology/newrelic-alerts-configurator/alerts-configurator/README.md

     ```
 Both methods accept Java Collections of configurations.

-In last step run single method on Configurator and synchronize your configuration:
+In last step run single method on Configurator to synchronize your configuration:
 ```java
 configurator.sync();
 ```